 - Recorded moves - Includes the move number, the space that the piece moved from, and the space that the piece moved to

-How do I open a PDN file?
+How to open a PDN file

 You can open PDN files with various draughts programs, including Dragon Draughts (Windows) and Checkersland (multiplatform).
 These programs replay the moves recorded in the game and display information about the game.